Raphire/Win11Debloat/README.md

   <summary><h4>Click for list of what is NOT removed</h4></summary>
   <blockquote>

-    Required or useful apps for regular desktop usage:
+    Apps that are required or useful for most users:
+    - Microsoft.GetHelp
     - Microsoft.MSPaint (Paint 3D)
     - Microsoft.People (Required with Mail & Calendar)
     - Microsoft.RemoteDesktop